Pearson profits to slip on weak U.S. college demand

-LONDON British publisher Pearson said it expected 2013 adjusted operating profit to be lower than last year due to weaker demand for college textbooks in its North American Education division, sending its shares sliding.
+LONDON British publisher Pearson (PSON.L) said it expected 2013 adjusted operating profit to be lower than last year due to restructuring charges and weaker demand for college textbooks in its North American Education division.

-"While international education sales have accelerated, as expected, there is a more negative tone on North American education margins and the North American higher education business, which is our chief area of structural concern," analysts at Liberum said in a note.

-Pearson's shares were down 3.15 percent at 1322 pence by 1105 GMT after they hit a 12-year high in the run-up to the results.
+Shares in the group were down 2 percent in early trading after they hit a 12-year high in the run up to the results.

 Pearson has undergone a raft of management and structural changes in the last year including the merger of its Penguin books division with Random House, designed to increase its focus on emerging markets and digital services.